substrait-io/substrait/site/docs/relations/physical_relations.md

 ## Expand Operation

-The expand operation creates duplicates of input records based on groupings.
-For each grouping the expressions specific to that grouping are evaluated and the result is added to the input record in a manner similar to a project operation.
-The expand operation can be used to calculate aggregate grouping sets.
+The expand operation creates duplicates of input records based on ExpandFields.
+For each ExpandField the expressions specific to that grouping are evaluated and the result is added to the input record in a manner similar to a project operation.

 | Signature            | Value                                                                               |
 | -------------------- | ----------------------------------------------------------------------------------- |